XMASTEr1432/XMASTEr1432.github.io/html.md

 The command
 >var hacker = prompt("Password:","");

-it looks like this
+it looks like this<br/>
 ![alt text](https://cdn.discordapp.com/attachments/802617972098203689/847145820972515397/unknown.png)
-(don't worry that it's in a weird language. it varies for the different browser language{i hope i spelled it right hahaha.....})
+<br/>(don't worry that it's in a weird language. it varies for the different browser language{i hope i spelled it right hahaha.....})
 ```html
 ```
 ```html